 Sometimes weird can be truly beautiful.
 Cappadocia’s weird landscape is what makes it magical.
 Its strange beauty is unique and I doubt if you will ever see a place like this anywhere else on the planet.
-Perhaps Mother Nature was on LSD when she created Cappadocia.
+Perhaps Mother Nature was on psychedelics when she created Cappadocia.

 The correct way to describe Cappadocia’s landscape is actually “Moonscape” because it looks otherworldly.
 You may not ever get a chance to visit another planet, but a visit to Cappadocia will make you forget you’re on Earth.